charles-bruel/Alpine/README.md

 The creation system is throttled to one update/frame, so while that is active, it is quite laggy.
 Once it finishes FPS should improve dramatically.
 You also might have to fly around a little bit.
 I get 60-100 FPS on a 3080.

 I believe all the correct files are here for a working demo, but not everything is there (because the raw files from World Machine are massive).

+## Using Spruce yourself

+If you want to use spruce yourself, note there are some things you will have to do yourself.
+There are some textures you'll have to find yourself, look at Assets/Textures/Terrain/README.md for details.

+Finally, I ask you to give credit.
+I licensed this under the MIT license, so you techincally don't have to, but I'd really appreciate it.